-There are many in the Bitcoin and Blockchain world who believe voting technology advancements can and will provide a new method of voting that is more secure, easier and will allow for more people to perform their basic civic duty.
+Many in the Bitcoin and blockchain world believe voting technology advancements can and will provide a new method of voting that is more secure, easier, and will allow for more people to perform their basic civic duty.

 How Bitcoin and Blockchain Technology Can Help

 Jeremy Clark and Aleksander Essex were computer scientists from Ontario-based universities who saw the potential for Bitcoin and Blockchain technology to enhance the ability to secure and validate the voting process.
 Their method was called CommitCoin, and It provided a way to utilize blockchain technology to secure a person’s vote and not allow any election official or political individual to change a vote.
 Echoing the mantra of early supporters of bitcoin, Clark said, “CommitCoin allows you to not trust anyone.”